 react/review journal

-react/review Link opens in a new window is an annual peer-reviewed responsive journal produced by graduate students from the department of the History of Art & Architecture at UC Santa Barbara dedicated to research by emerging scholars in art and architectural history and related fields.
+react/review is an annual peer-reviewed responsive journal produced by graduate students from the department of the History of Art & Architecture at UC Santa Barbara dedicated to research by emerging scholars in art and architectural history and related fields.
 Each issue takes its theme from the yearly spring symposium organized by UCSB History of Art & Architecture graduate students.
 Conference presenters who deliver outstanding papers are then invited to contribute feature articles, subject to peer review, to an upcoming issue.
 In keeping with the discursive spirit promoted by the symposium, react/review is a responsive journal in which feature articles are followed by brief critical responses by editors.
 This dynamic format aims to engage our readers and develop conversations that began at the symposium.

-Read "The Beauty of Publishing" Link opens in a new window to learn more about react/review (Jim Logan, "The Beauty of Publishing," The Current, UC Santa Barbara, Tuesday, April 19, 2022, 9:00 AM).
+Read "The Beauty of Publishing" to learn more about react/review (Jim Logan, "The Beauty of Publishing," The Current, UC Santa Barbara, Tuesday, April 19, 2022, 9:00 AM).

 Annual Symposium